NikhilMukraj/spiking-neural-networks/README.md

   - Can also check the stability of liquid as metric
   - Could also check EEG to see if processing is similar to focused brain activity
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values

-- When done modeling memory, attempt general classification tasks with liquid state machines
+- When done with basic principles of liquid state machine, attempt general classification tasks with liquid state machines
   - Implementations of liquid state machines and reservoir computing ([Matlab](https://github.com/dmeoli/ComputationalNeuroscience), [Brian2](https://github.com/ricardodeazambuja/SNN-Experiments/blob/master/Implementing%20a%20Liquid%20State%20Machine%20using%20Brian%20Simulator/Implementing%20a%20Liquid%20State%20Machine%20using%20Brian%20Simulator.ipynb))
 - Liquid state machine + stable attractor
   - Stable attractor connected to reservoir with feedback (going into attractor could be trainable wheras back into liquid is not)